CodingMikey/ASP.NET-MVC-C-Project/README.md

 ## Google Maps & Geocode API

 ### My task was to create a dynamic marker on a map with the current job sites address
 This story was to place a marker on the map of the job sites address.
 I had to make it dynamic so the marker would change as the job sites address changed.
 I researched Google Map API and then found out I also needed to use a Geocode API.
 The Geocode API would take a jobs address then return map coordinates in JSON format.
-I used those coordinates to
+I used Razor Syntax to insert "@Model.StreetAddress" into the Google Maps API which would get the job sites address from the "Details" page from the "Views" folder.
+At first I couldn't figure out how to get this to work but after researching some examples that Google provided I was able to figure it out by taking apart the example they provided.